 Please note the following:

-- Winter and spring break GMCs count toward the spring semester, and, as a reminder, you must request a course load increase if you want to take more than 5.5 CUs.
+- As a reminder, you must request a course load increase if you want to take more than 5.5 CUs.

 - In the links below, we have provided the most recent syllabus currently available, which in most cases is the last time the course was offered.